 E&O Insurance is most common in professional service industries such as architecture, engineering, software development, law, medicine, insurance, and accounting.
 Whenever someone is paying for your expertise, it's a good idea to have insurance that can cover you if you slip up.

-As our Errors & Omissions Insurance video explains, clients often accuse business owners of one of these three things in an E&O lawsuit:
+Clients often accuse business owners of one of these three things in an E&O lawsuit:

 - Professional mistakes.

 Note that what matters here is whether a client thinks you did something wrong – they're the one who initiates the lawsuit.
 And even if your client's claims are frivolous, you have to defend yourself.
 If you don't, you risk a default judgment (aka automatically paying whatever they say you owe).